Return to top

 Other Tips To Keep In Mind:

-• Store Matcha Properly: If I live in a warm climate, I store my matcha in the refrigerator instead of the pantry to keep it fresh.
+• Store Matcha Properly: If you live in a warm climate, store the matcha in the refrigerator instead of the pantry to keep it fresh.

-• No Ice Cream Machine: Making this recipe without an ice cream machine takes a little longer, but it still results in fabulously smooth and delicious matcha ice cream.
+• No Ice Cream Machine: Making this recipe without an ice cream machine takes a little more time, but the results are still incredibly creamy.
+With a little patience and whisking, I get smooth and delicious matcha ice cream.

-• Soft Serve vs. Firm Texture: If I want to enjoy this treat straight out of the ice cream machine, it will have a soft serve consistency.
-For a firmer ice cream, I freeze it for at least 2 hours before serving.
+• Soft Serve vs. Firm Texture: If I want a soft serve consistency, I enjoy the ice cream straight from the machine.
+For a firmer texture, I freeze it for at least 2 hours before scooping.

 📖 Variations